Tuesday, August 3, 2010

 One day Dad noticed Joey had bad breath.
 It's hard to miss a dog's bad breath but sometimes dog owners just get complacent.

-Bad dog breath was definitely a sign that it was time for a teeth cleaning.
 Within one day, we had Joey at the veterinarians for his pre-cleaning blood work.
 When the old boy sat on the scale, I was sure there was a mistake.
 70 lbs. it read.
 This is too low.
 Joey stepped off the scale, and got back on again - with the same reading.
 70 lbs.
 This dog is too thin!
 I was under doctor's orders to increase his food intake.

 The next week was Joey's dental cleaning.
 While he was under anesthesia, the veterinarian noticed that he had a severely cracked tooth that needed to be extracted.
 Suddenly we saw Joey's weight loss through a different lens.
 We saw his not eating through a different lens.
 His tooth hurt and he just didn't want to eat more than a minimal amount every day.